Top Behavioral Interview Questions on Proactivity, Teamwork, Leadership, and More

 Ask candidates about times they’ve shown leadership or initiative.
 Leadership is crucial in many roles; incorporating leadership behavioral interview questions can reveal a candidate’s potential.

-Behavioral Interview Questions vs. Traditional Interview Questions
+Behavioral Questions vs. Traditional Questions

 Traditional interview questions discuss a candidate’s experience, strengths, motivations, career expectations and goals, skills level, etc., focusing just in part on the person’s behaviors, personality, attitudes, etc. However, companies who want to hire talent and ensure retention, employee engagement, etc., should not refrain from using behavioral assessment tools.